The Bankrate promise

 - Programs vary by lender and can be difficult to find

 - Not everyone will qualify

 - Funding isn’t guaranteed

-Community development financial institutions (CDFIs) are organizations like loan funds, banks and credit unions.
+Community Development Financial Institutions (CDFIs) are organizations like loan funds, banks and credit unions.
 They help historically underserved communities access business funding and other financial resources.
-There are more than 1,300 CDFIs operating across the country, all of which must be certified by the U.S. Department of Treasury.
+More than 1,300 CDFIs are operating across the country, all of which must be certified by the U.S. Department of Treasury.